jdodgen/MQTT-home/micropython/power_change_notifier/readme.md

 # power change notifier

 two or more esp32-s2 microcontrolers that communicate.
-Typically a utility power and a generator.
+Typically utility power and a generator.

 this includes micropython code, pictures of the hand wired board as well as scad and stl files to make the enclosure.